Link analysis charting is not an add-on service but an essential part of Veriton’s investigative process.

 ADDRESSES: Typically, relevant addresses are placed in squares or rectangles.
 If an entity owns a car, a car icon could be drawn on the chart or the registration number simply inserted under the owner’s name.

 DATE: Chart versions should be dated as they represent the situation as understood at a given point in time.

 For what type of investigations do we use link charting analysis?

 Initially, we reserved link charts for large cases.
 However, we find that they can speed up even the smallest of investigations.
 Currently, we employ them on almost a daily basis.

 They are especially useful in understanding fraud, on-line scams and the structure of a large company.

 What type of clients find the charts advantageous?

-Without exception, all clients have benefited from having link charts.
+Without exception, all clients benefit from having link charts.
 They are helpful to everyone from the insurance industry to large construction companies involved in mergers and acquisitions.